sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

     On the publisher side, you should still be signed in.

-2. Click **Connect** on the subscriber side.
+2. Choose **Connect** on the subscriber side.
 It should grab the credentials from the publisher side.

     >If not, provide them again.